 No. 14 – Use Washi Tape (again!)
 For Special Pages

 If you have a special page that you know you’ll want to access again and again, create a tab on the bottom corner with washi tape, so you can find it really easily.

 You can see in this example how Ann Le on lifeannstyle.com has used this method to mark out pages she’s created for makeup and nail colour references.

-Bullet Journal Hacks, No. 14 – Use Wire Clips to Hold Your Journal Open
+No. 15 – Use Wire Clips to Hold Your Journal Open

 It can be extremely annoying when your journal keeps closing on you when you’re trying to write in it.

 Invest in some simple wire clips to hold your bullet journal open at the page you’re working on – simples!
 I love this rose gold set, which also comes with pretty paper clips which can be used as page markers.
 (Update – this set has currently sold out on Amazon, I’ve replaced the link with something very similar!)